 None (The Stomach Box, 2010, Best Production Irish Times Theatre Awards), Five Ways to Drown, Falling Song (Junk Ensemble, 2010, 2012), Dogs Emma Martin Dance (Best Overall Design ABSOLUT Fringe 2012) Don Pasquale, Carmen (Opera Theatre Company, 2012, 2013),The Rise and Fall of the City of Mahagonny Rough Magic Theatre Company (2014).
 Aedín also works as designer with the Crash Ensemble.

-Aoife has worked as the General Manager of Pan Pan Theatre since 1999 and in that time has produced all of their many and varied productions as well as the Dublin International Theatre Symposium in 2001 & 2003, numerous international tours to prestigious venues & festivals (BAM, Edinburgh International Festival, Sydney Festival).
+Aoife worked as General Manager from 1999 – 2020 and in that time produced all of our many and varied productions as well as the Dublin International Theatre Symposium in 2001 & 2003, numerous international tours to prestigious venues & festivals (BAM, Edinburgh International Festival, Sydney Festival).